qlem/drop-api/README.md

 **Push changes and review workflow**

-First for each new feature/fix/task you create a new feature branch for it from `master`.
+First for each new feature/fix/task you have to create a new feature branch from `master`.
 Then you commit and push on it.
 Once your work is done on this branch you need to send it to review, ie. you create a revision:
 ```
 $ arc diff